 EPA SWMM

-free (public domain) Design the Building
+free (public domain) Engineer & Analyze

 Free, public-domain stormwater, wastewater, and combined sewer system simulation model by the US Environmental Protection Agency -- dynamic hydrology-hydraulic-water quality simulation for single-event or continuous modeling of rainfall-runoff, pipe/channel routing, green infrastructure/LID controls, and pollutant loads; the industry-standard computational engine used worldwide for drainage design, CSO/SSO mitigation, floodplain mapping, and regulatory compliance (NPDES, CMOM, TMDL).